drewstake/Journaling-App/README.md

-Here’s a clean and professional README.md tailored to your current Django journaling app setup:

-⸻

 # 📝 Journaling App

 A personal journaling web app built with Django and HTML.
 Users can create, view, and manage journal entries with a clean, server-rendered interface.